-What does Time to Bounce mean?
+What does Time to Bounce mean in SEO?

 If you have read and understood the details surrounding Bounce Rate

 - what percentage of your visitors only visit one page on your website - then the next step is to understand Time to Bounce.